35 Metaphors for Smart to Highlight Intelligence

 • “Sarah is a walking encyclopedia when it comes to historical facts.”

-• “Ask Mark any question, and he’ll answer like a walking encyclopedia.”
+• “Ask Mark any question, and he is a walking encyclopedia.”

 • Meaning: Very cunning and intelligent.